Would you like some fun reading activities to help your child love books? These tips will work for even the most reluctant reader.

-2. Only put the holiday books out at the holidays.
+2. Only put the holiday books out during the holidays.
 This will make your books special.
 I used to put the holiday books out in the living room as decor.

 It made it easy to pick up and read them out loud when we had downtime.
-This will make reading fun for your child and special during the holidays.
+This is a fun reading activity to do with your child and special during the holidays.

 4. Read out loud to your kids.
-Ashley said to read out loud through elementary school or even beyond if you can get away with it.
+Reading out loud to your kids will make reading fun.
+It is important to read through elementary school or even beyond if you can get away with it.
 I stopped too early.